graphadvantage/neo4j-index-refactoring/neo4j-index-refactor.md

 The output of this script will show you how much of the graph is actually in memory per your neo4j.conf page cache settings.

-This script require the APOC procedures plugin:
+This script requires the APOC procedures plugin:

 https://neo4j-contrib.github.io/neo4j-apoc-procedures/